oracle-livelabs/oic/oic-gen3/cookbooks/erp-cloud-b2b/provision-setup-oda/provision-setup-oda.md

   ![oic-detail](images/oic-detail.png)

-A welcome email with details to activate your account will be recieved, which helps in activating the account and set the password of your choice.
+A welcome email with details to activate your account will be received, which helps in activating the account and set the password of your choice.
 You can now proceed to the Tasks in this lab.

 ## Task 2: Create a Digital Assistant instance